Personal profile

 Department of Neuroscience research groups - Kwan Lab

 Patrick Kwan is a clinician-researcher and an international authority in epileptology and antiepileptic drug development.
-He is a Professor of Neurology in the Department of Neuroscience within the Central Clinical School, and Co-Director of Monash Institute of Medical Engineering, a unique cross-faculty platform that supports research and promotes commercialisation of engineering solutions for unmet clinical needs.
+He is a Professor of Neurology in the Department of Neuroscience within the School of Translational Medicine, and Co-Director of Monash Institute of Medical Engineering, a unique cross-faculty platform that provides training and support for research and commercialisation of medtech solutions for unmet clinical needs.

-In his clinical role, he is a Consultant Neurologist at Alfred Health with main clinical interest in epilepsy.
+In his clinical role, he is the former Head of Epilepsy and currently a Consultant Neurologist at Alfred Health with main clinical interest in epilepsy.

 He is an elected Fellow of the Australian Academy of Health and Medical Sciences.
 He was previously Chair of Neurology at the Department of Medicine (Royal Melbourne Hospital), University of Medicine (2011-2017).
 He served as Chair of the Medical Therapies Commission of the International League Against from 2013 to 2017.